scrlkx/dotfiles/README.md

 ### Custom Fonts

-- **[JetBrainsMono]** - A developer-friendly monospaced font, used as my preferred choice for code editors.
+- **[IBMPlexMono]** - A developer-friendly monospaced font, used as my preferred choice for code editors.
+- **[JetBrainsMono]** - Another developer-friendly monospaced font, alternative when IBMPlexMono doens't look that good.
 - **[MesloLGS]** - A customized version of MesloLG, recommended for use with [p10k] for proper icon and prompt alignment.

 ### Configuration Files